ansible/awx/docs/docsite/rst/userguide/inventories.rst

 |Inventories create source|

 .. |Inventories create source| image:: ../common/images/inventories-create-source.png
+   :alt: Create new source form for inventory source

 3. Enter the appropriate details into the required and optional fields: